 - Opting to pay a higher excess in the event of a claim can reduce your premiums significantly.
 For example, if your excess is currently set to £0 and you change it to £250, this could reduce your premiums by as much as 20%.
 Of course, remember to only set your excess as high as you are comfortable paying in the event of a claim.

-- Quit smoking if you’re a smoker, as health insurance premiums are reduced considerably for non-smokers, though you will usually have to have quit for a few years before you can benefit from this.
+- Stop smoking if you’re a smoker, as health insurance premiums are reduced considerably for non-smokers, though you will usually have to have stopped for a year or more before you can benefit from this.

 - Choose the six week wait option; this means that you can only make a claim through your policy if the expected wait time for you to be treated by the NHS is six weeks or longer.
 If the wait time is less than this, you agree to go through the NHS instead.
 This reduces your premiums because it decreases the likelihood of you making a claim.